 - Our shared humanity — the common elements that unite all of us

 The Science Behind the Training

-The research is clear: a focus on shared identity, common ground, and similarities foster greater peace, communication, and relationships.
-Focusing on differences and making social identities salient create ingroup preferences and outgroup anxieties, leading to more division.
+The research is clear: a focus on shared identity, common ground, and similarities fosters greater peace, communication, and relationships.
+Focusing on differences and making social identities salient creates ingroup preferences and outgroup anxieties, leading to more division.
 There is a way to honor unique cultural and social identities while keeping common humanity at the forefront.
 This is the Pro-Human approach.

 - Most diversity trainings fail.
 They do not result in more diverse work cultures, and many foster anger, resentment, and division.

-- Twenty years of research into Intergroup Contact Theory suggests that focusing on shared identity AND honoring unique cultural differences are important to foster positive intergroup experiences.
+- Twenty years of research into Intergroup Contact Theory suggests that focusing on shared identity AND honoring unique cultural differences are important in fostering positive intergroup experiences.

 - Cross-group friendship has been associated with more inclusive identities which, in turn, are associated with more positive relations.

 - Balancing shared identity with distinct cultural identities is important for positive relationships in diverse groups.
 [4,5]